HakimiX/aws-servless-analytics/docs/create-glue.md

 Notice that the data is automatically classified and a schema is created with the correct columns and data types.
 ![](../resources/glue/glue-table-schema.png)

 > The crawler can be scheduled to run at specific times.
-With each run, new data that is uploaded to the S3 bucket will be crawled.
+New data uploaded to the S3 bucket will be crawled with each manual/scheduled run.